Professor Matt Sanders

 Over four decades, Professor Sanders has built a highly regarded international reputation for conducting outstanding research and translating it into practical programs which address childhood behaviour problems and promote stronger families.

 Professor Sanders' Triple P parenting system has now helped approximately six million children and their families.
-It is used in 25 countries and has been translated into 17 languages.
+It is used in 25 countries and has been translated into 19 languages other than English.
 More than 55,000 practitioners have been trained it its delivery.

 Professor Sanders is the author of more than 200 publications, including more than 170 peer-reviewed articles, and has written or co-written 12 books, including the popular Every Parent: A Positive Approach to Children's Behaviour.
 His work has inspired three international TV series, including the UK's high-rating Driving Mum and Dad Mad.